Zilong-L/gpt/README.md

 ```bash
 npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deploy
+## Deployment

-I failed to build a docker image to serve this app.
-If you can accomplish that, hope you can give me a hand.
+~~  I failed to build a docker image to serve this app.
+If you can accomplish that, hope you can give me a hand.  ~~

+Run this command to set up a docker image and run it.

+    docker-compose up --build -d